Punktum-dk/epp-service-specification/README.md

 <a name="check-domain"></a>
 ## check domain

 Since DK Hostmaster does support a concept of blocked domains.
-A domain name will be indicated as available if the domain name has the status of blocked.
+A domain name will be indicated as available if the domain name has the status of `blocked`.
 For an explanation of the process please see section 3.3 and in particular section 3.3.2 in the [General Terms and Conditions][General Terms and Conditions].

 <a name="check-domain-request"></a>
 ### check domain request